p1983-web/ms1-kayaking-project/README.md

 ## Structure
 The website will consist of 3 separate pages
-* A home page with “Whats Our Club About”, “Why Kayaking” and “Whats Happening” events section.
+* A home page with “What we do”, and a "River Trips / Events" section.
 * A “Events/Trips” page with a list of upcoming weekly and annual events.
 * A page with a form to contact the club and enquire about membership and events.